zeonchen/DMCHM/README.md

 ## Simulation

 We also provide simulation environment based on [Highway-Env](https://github.com/Farama-Foundation/HighwayEnv).
 Please note that we implement the simulation in a merging scenario, and several environmental files are changed.
-Hence, the users should establish or place the original files under *./site-packages/highway_env/*.
+Hence, the users should establish or replace the original files under *./site-packages/highway_env/* with the given files.
+These files are in the *simulation_env file*.
 Specifically,

 - road.py -> ./highway_env/road/road.py
 - kinematics.py -> ./highway_env/vehicle/kinematics.py